 Editor's Note: The applicability and the handling of user consent is FFS and depends on stage 2 updates.

-If an error occurs when processing the HTTP POST request, the NWDAF shall send an HTTP error response as specified in clause 5.8.7.
+If an error occurs when processing the HTTP POST request, the RE-NWDAF shall send an HTTP error response as specified in clause 5.8.7.